pandabuilder/pandachaika/README.md

 Runs the [panda.chaika.moe](https://panda.chaika.moe) website, behind NGINX.

+Note: Code is managed internally on another repository.
+This repository is used as a mirror, pushed to from time to time.

 Overview
 ---------------------
 Program is separated into two parts, one command line program that you can feed e-hentai.org/exhentai.org (panda) links, and it will download them using either torrent or archive/GP/Credits.
 The files will be kept on the filesystem as zip files.
 After downloading, all associated metadata will be obtained and stored on a database.
 Downloads using torrents can be handled by downloading to an external server, from which you can then download to the running server using FTPS.